 DCA requires using 1.5 persons per bedroom, rounded up to the nearest whole person for the upper income limit determination.
-The income limit for all elderly units is calculated on 2 persons, regardless of number of bedrooms.

 G.2.2 Programmatic and Pro Forma Rent Analysis

 The table below shows a comparison of programmatic rent and pro forma rent.